 The National Fire Protection Association (NFPA) lists these as some of the most common causes of home fires:

 Candles.
-Christmas, New Year’s Day and Christmas Eve are three top days for home candle fires.
+Christmas, New Year’s Day, and Christmas Eve are the three top days for home candle fires.
 Why not try a safer alternative – LED candles glow just like the real thing and you can even find products that look like a real flickering flame..

 Smoking.
 It’s the leading cause of fire deaths in the U.S.

 Cooking.
 Keep a watchful eye on what you’re cooking.
 Follow instructions by the book for electric and gas appliances and turkey fryers, grills, and smokers.
 And take precautions to prevent scalds from overheated beverages, steam, and hot oil.